Drink Tokaji Aszú before you die!

 Is Tokaji one of the world's great sweet wines?

 Absolutely.
-Tokaji has one of the great reputations in wine history and has long been regarded as one of the world’s finest and most distinctive sweet wine styles.
+Tokaji has one of the great reputations in wine history and has long been regarded as one of the world's finest and most distinctive sweet wine styles.
+Its combination of rich sweetness, vivid acidity, and extraordinary complexity — built over more than 500 years of winemaking tradition — sets it apart from virtually every other sweet wine on earth.

 Remember ... life is short, drink better.
 Drink the best.
 Discover more of the world's best wines.